SKILLS 4 LIFE PEDIATRIC OCCUPATIONAL THERAPY

 Skills 4 Life Pediatric Occupational Therapy offers your child a safe, compassionate environment to learn the critical skills they need to be successful.

-The experienced therapists at Skills 4 Life specialize in handwriting, keyboarding & executive function coaching, but also work with children on social-emotional learning, motor skills, self-regulation strategies & activities of daily living.
+The experienced therapists at Skills 4 Life specialize not only in handwriting, keyboarding, and executive function coaching but also work with children on social-emotional learning, motor skills, self-regulation strategies, and activities of daily living.

-Skills 4 Life develops an individualized plan of care for each child based upon their specific needs, and uses evidence-based strategies to help your child master age-appropriate developmental skills, become more independent, increase academic success and develop the confidence they need to thrive.
+Skills 4 Life develops an individualized plan of care for each child based upon their specific needs.
+We use evidence-based strategies to help your child master age-appropriate developmental skills, become more independent, increase academic success and develop the confidence they need to thrive.